Killfaeh/PeguyCreativeSuite/README.md

-# PeguyCreativeSuite
+# Péguy Creative Suite
-The Péguy creative suite is a set of softwares for artistic creation using procedural generation or generative AI.
+The Péguy Creative Suite is a set of softwares for artistic creation using procedural generation or generative AI.

 ## [Péguy Vectors](https://github.com/Killfaeh/PeguyVectors)